In all of the travels we’ve done, South Korea remains one of our favorite countries and Seoul one of our favorite cities.

 For more flavor, we added some fresh garlic, maple syrup for natural sweetness, and coconut aminos in place of soy sauce for saltiness and depth of flavor.
 Swoon.

-What can you use this sauce on?
-So many things.
+So many options!
 First of all, it acts as a chili paste in marinades and sauces.
 Anywhere a recipe calls for chili garlic sauce, you could experiment substituting gochujang for more complex flavor.
-Bonus: We have a recipe coming soon to show you exactly how we put it to use.
-Stay tuned!

 We hope you LOVE this sauce!
 It’s: